GSP countries like India to benefit from US trade war with China: Report

 "Not only would terminating GSP for India, Turkey or others under review (Thailand, Indonesia) hurt many American companies and workers that have relied on GSP for years, it would also reduce viable sourcing options for companies looking to buy less from China in response to Section 301 tariffs -- thereby undermining the president's own objectives," the coalition said.

-In another report, the coalition said cancelling GSP for India would benefit China.
+In another report, the coalition said cancelling the GSP for India would benefit China.

 Referring to the results of a recent survey, the coalition said 30 per cent of companies would look to source more from China if GSP benefits went away.